Vatshank/vatshank.github.io/_posts/2023-10-31-flash-attention.md

 **FlashAttention-2** [[paper](https://arxiv.org/abs/2307.08691){:target="_blank"}] further optimizes the original FlashAttention algorithm by --
 - reducing non-matmul FLOPs.
 This is important because GPUs have much lower throughput (~10x) for non-matmul FLOPs than matmul FLOPs.
 - parallelizing across the sequence dimension (we actually covered this with the reversed loop order thingy above).
-- better work partitioning that reduces the need for synchronization and shared memory read/writes.{% sidenote "fa2" "Yeah, this bit is complicated.
-I don't fully understand it yet.
-Might make for an interesting post when I do."%}
+- better work partitioning that reduces the need for synchronization and shared memory read/writes.

 **Flash-Decoding** [[official post](https://crfm.stanford.edu/2023/10/12/flashdecoding.html){:target="_blank"}] is a specialization of the FlashAttention algorithm to auto-regressive inference, where the query sequence length is 1.
 We were parallelizing the outer loop across blocks $Q_{B_i}$s, but, for inference, since we will only have a single row in $Q$, we will end up under-utilizing the GPU.
 FlashDecoding solves this issue by dividing the work along the longer key/value sequence dimensions and followed by a reduce operation to get the final output.

 **Non-trivial implementation**.
-Here is the deal, none of this works unless implemented carefully.
+Here is the deal -- none of this works unless implemented carefully.
 Multiple operations need to be fused together to avoid unnecessary kernel launch overheads and reads/writes to HBM.
-As clean and intuitive as the algorithm itself is, I imagine, writing all that CUDA code to actually get the speedups that the authors did, must have been a lot of work.
-Impressive really, and we have side stepped all those gory details here.
-The [triton kernels](https://github.com/openai/triton/blob/main/python/tutorials/06-fused-attention.py){:target="_blank"} do offer a more approachable way to get your hands dirty with the core FlashAttention algorithm than the [CUDA/CUTLASS/C implementation](https://github.com/Dao-AILab/flash-attention/){:target="_blank"}, but, you will lose some of the finer grained control required to implement things like the work partitioning optimization in FlashAttention-2.
+As clean and intuitive as the algorithm itself is, writing all that CUDA code to actually get the speedups that the authors did must have been a lot of work.
+We have side stepped all those gory details here.
+The [triton kernels](https://github.com/openai/triton/blob/main/python/tutorials/06-fused-attention.py){:target="_blank"} do offer a more approachable way to get your hands dirty with the core FlashAttention algorithm than the [CUDA/CUTLASS/C implementation](https://github.com/Dao-AILab/flash-attention/){:target="_blank"}, but you will lose some of the finer grained control required to implement things like the work partitioning optimization in FlashAttention-2.

 <br />